Difficult Charts | David Carpenter

 Planetary Day and Hour

 It is hard to look at Carpenter’s chart and not notice that he was born on the planetary day of Mars and at the planetary hour of Mars.
 Many Medieval astrologers included the rulers of the planetary day and hour as significant in their techniques for finding an overall chart lord.
+Vettius Valens also advised to look at the planetary day and hour rulers of the natal chart (see my article on planetary days and hours).
 We may consider this another indication of the importance of Mars in characterizing Carpenter’s life.

 II.
 Mercury and Communication